milosdavidovic/blog.io/_posts/2018-02-21-angular-routing.markdown

 this.router.navigate(['new', user.id], { relativeTo: this.activeRoute, queryParams: {foo: 'bar'} });
 ```

-Here we are providing segments of the route link we want to navigate to to the router's navigate method as an array.
-First element of the array routerLink array can be prefixed, same way we did when using routerLink in our html.
+Here we are providing segments of the route link we want to navigate to the router's navigate method as an array.
+The first element of the array routerLink array can be prefixed, the same way we did when using the routerLink in our HTML.
-Second argument of the navigate method represent _navigation extras_ and we can use it to further define the navigation.
-When we set relativeTo property to activeRoute, we are instructing a router to append path we defined in navigate method to the current link route.
+The second argument of the navigate method represent _navigation extras_ and we can use it to further define the navigation.
+When we set the relativeTo property to the activeRoute, we are instructing a router to append path we defined in navigate method to the current link route.
-We use queryParams property to add query parameters, same way we did when using routerLink in our html.
+We use the queryParams property to add query parameters, the same way we did when using the routerLink in our HTML.

 #### Wild Card Routes
 Sometimes we don't want to be so specific about the route we are defining, to be able to cover some range of routes.
-Example for this might be the _404 Page Not Found_ page, when user hits the route we did not explicitly defined in our application.
+Example for this might be the _404 Page Not Found_ page when the user hits the route we did not explicitly define in our application.

 ```ts
 const appRoutes: Routes = [